galaxyproject/galaxy-hub/src/news/2019-01-galaxy-update/index.md

 This isn't new in the world, but it is new in the Galaxy Platform Directory: A [Galaxy Docker instance for ChIP-Seq analysis](src/use/chip-seq-docker/index.md).

+## Other Platform News

+**Galaxy-P**

+The [Galaxy-P](/src/use/galaxy-p/index.md) team has compiled all their talks, workshops, and posters from 2018 (and there were a lot of them) in this [handy list](http://galaxyp.org/conference-presentations/).
+Tim Griffin and Pratik Jagtap will also be [presenting at PAG this month](/src/events/2019-pag/index.md).

+**usegalaxy.org.au**

+The [Australian Environmental Microbiome Research Data Cloud Project](https://bioscience-rdc.blogspot.com/2018/12/functions-are-live.html) is now complete and is live on the Bioplatforms Australia Data Portal and [Galaxy Australia](https://usegalxy.org.au/).

 ## Galaxy Platforms in Publications

 We tag papers that use, mention, implement or extend public Galaxy platforms (servers, services, clouds, containers...).
 Here are the counts for the past month's publications: